 We are not the geek types… right?
-We work hard and party hard?
-What’s in a life if you do not get an opportunity to sit back, relax, spend quality time with family, explore nature, take parent at a divine place or chill in hills….
+Do we work hard and party hard?
+What’s in a life if you do not get an opportunity to sit back, relax, spend quality time with family, explore nature, take parents at a divine place or chill in hills….
 Well at it takes is to open your minds and pack your bags.
-Well holidays are an expense and like any other purchase, you have a right to get full benefit of it and also save in case you can.
+Well, holidays are an expense and like any other purchase, you have a right to get full benefit of it and also save in case you can.
 You must be planning something in summer vacation, hence thought sharing some insight on this topic.

-Most people enjoy holidays (also feel more energetic & focused afterwards) & on other hand few people get a heart attack when it comes spending holidays.
-Because last time you went for a trip, you came back with a hole in pocket and memories how travel agent made you his scapegoat?
+Most people enjoy holidays (also feel more energetic & focused afterward) & on other hand, few people get a heart attack when it comes to spending holidays.
+Because last time you went for a trip, you came back with a hole in pocket and memories how the travel agent made you his scapegoat?
 How the bookings that you made using your friend’s reference to a resort turned out to be a nightmare.
 How you made a balloon out of money and came back exhausted and with a firm mind that – no more holidays from now onwards…

 1) Fix a budget: always be sure what you have in your plate.
 If you keep an open budget than sky is the limit.
 If you really wish to save some money it all starts from the budget.
 Fix an amount you are comfortable to spend.
 If it is a major holiday like a foreign travel or travel with many destinations over a fortnight or more, it is advisable that you plan for it at least 2 years in advance so that you have time to allocate and save funds for this big expense.

 3) If possible avoid peak seasons as the rates are at least 25%-50% more of the normal rates.
 But we all know during peak season only the kids are free.
-In this case try to travel on the latter part of the season.
-If you travelling on a weekend, include week days also so that the rates gets average out.
+In this case, try to travel on the latter part of the season.
+If you traveling on a weekend, include weekdays also so that the rates get average out.

 4) It is always better to travel in a group.
-Custom made tours are costly.
-Also besides socializing you can avail group discounts, joint transportation cost and other group benefits.
-Also it gives you comfort and safety when you travel in a group comprising your family members and friends.
+Custom-made tours are costly.
+Also besides socializing you can avail group discounts, joint transportation cost,s and other group benefits.
+Also, it gives you comfort and safety when you travel in a group comprising your family members and friends.

-8) If you are booking an international travel, internet might be very useful.
-Try to google the names of low cost airlines.
-There are lots of low cost airlines like, Dragon Air, Scoot, Wizz Air, Cambodia Angkor Air and Jetstar, which are not covered by air ticketing websites/portals.
+8) If you are booking international travel, the internet might be very useful.
+Try to google the names of low-cost airlines.
+There are lots of low-cost airlines like, Dragon Air, Scoot, Wizz Air, Cambodia Angkor Air, and Jetstar, which are not covered by air ticketing websites/portals.
 You need to go to their websites and compare the airfare.
 There is a substantial difference and you can save a good amount of money.

 11) Try to get the place of accommodation near to airport or railway station.
-This saves lot of commutation time and money.
-Also avoid local cabs if the city has a good public transportation.
-A place looks different when you travel it in a metro, tram, rickshaw or a tonga as the case may be.
+This saves a lot of commutation time and money.
+Also, avoid local cabs if the city has good public transportation.
+A place looks different when you travel it in metro, tram, rickshaw, or a tonga as the case may be.

-12) Always carry download or list of restaurants and place of entertainment of the place you are visiting.
-If you are traveling long, food related issues may play a spoil.
-If food becomes a problem, stick to basic instead of experimenting and hunting restaurants and the basic is pay a visit to local grocer and get some bread, biscuits, butter, jam and namkeen.
+12) Always carry a download or list of restaurants and places of entertainment of the place you are visiting.
+If you are traveling long, food-related issues may play a spoil.
+If food becomes a problem, stick to basic instead of experimenting and hunting restaurants and the basic is to pay a visit to the local grocer and get some bread, biscuits, butter, jam, and namkeen.

-13) If travelling international, keep an eye on the exchange rate.
-Do consult someone who is frequent traveler to that country.
-Sometime it is better to exchange currencies at the destination.
-Exchange at reputed merchants only.
-Also ask for the currency limits and disclosures required for that particular country.
-The limit of carrying the INR, local currency, dollars and bankers cheques/travelers cheques are different for each country.
-Be conversant to these rules and regulation to avoid penalties and stress.
+13) If traveling internationally, keep an eye on the exchange rate.
+Do consult someone who is a frequent traveler to that country.
+Sometimes it is better to exchange currencies at the destination.
+The exchange at reputed merchants only.
+Also, ask for the currency limits and disclosures required for that particular country.
+The limit of carrying the INR, local currency, dollars, and bankers’ cheques/traveler’s cheques are different for each country.
+Be conversant to these rules and regulations to avoid penalties and stress.

-14) At normal rate a call made from US may cost Rs 150 per minute and RS 75 per minute for roaming.
+14) At a normal rate a call made from the US may cost Rs 150 per minute and RS 75 per minute for roaming.
 It is advisable to purchase a calling card which will reduce the communication expenses.
-These are issued by Airtel, Matix and Reliance Communication.
+These are issued by Airtel, Matix, and Reliance Communication.
 Also if you get internet it is advisable to use chat and Skype for reaching the near and dear ones.

 15) Must Carry Essentials: First aid kit, own toiletry, list of emergency contacts, a list of call centers of all the credit/debit cards use, all discount coupons/vouchers that you can avail and printouts/downloads of all travel information.

-Well you have also travel quite a bit and may be more than me.
+Well, you have also traveled quite a bit and maybe more than me.
 Share your personal experience in the comments section, how you saved money on travel.
 Also share if you made a mistake and took costly holidays, so that many of us can be benefited.
-Well summer vacations are ahead of us… let’s enjoy and be happy to save.
+Well, summer vacations are ahead of us… let’s enjoy and be happy to save.